-With the shingle style look and the homeowner's wants and needs in mind, our designers began to create a plan to suit this family's needs.
-On the first floor, the master bedroom is located to the east side to take full advantage of the morning light, and the family of book-lovers also added a generous library space.
-The kitchen, dining and great room were placed in the south of the home for maximum illumination and passive solar gain, with the great room in the southwest corner to take full advantage of evening views.
+With the shingle style look and the homeowner’s wants and needs in mind, our designers began to create a plan to suit this family’s needs.
+On the first floor, the master bedroom is located on the east side to take full advantage of the morning light, and the family of book lovers also added a generous library space.
+The kitchen, dining, and great room were placed in the south of the home for maximum illumination and passive solar gain, with the great room in the southwest corner to take full advantage of evening views.
 Upstairs, three bedrooms and a shared full bath accommodate the kids.

 The new design kept all the rooms the family required on the first floor, including the master bedroom suite and library.
 However, the homeowners decided that they would rather have the morning light in the library than the master bedroom so these rooms swapped locations.
 The kitchen was also moved to the southwest side with an added attached screened porch, perfect for enjoying dinner at sunset.
 The design upstairs remained much the same with three bedrooms and a bathroom, but the sitting area was reconfigured into a more rectangular office space.

 The end design was wildly different than its starting point, but our designers were able to create the perfect home for the family while meeting changing style and budget requirements.
 The story of beginning a home design with one plan in mind, and discovering you prefer a different layout and look is a common story.
 Luckily the design team at Timberpeg is adept at guiding people through the process to ensure the finished plan is perfect for you and your building site.
 To begin discussing your own home design needs, contact Timberpeg today.